INCATools/ubergraph/README.md

 The Ubergraph triplestore is organized into several named graphs.

 - `http://reasoner.renci.org/ontology` — All the merged axioms from the input ontologies (logical axioms and annotation axioms), classified using `robot reason -r ELK`.
 Disjointness axioms are removed prior to reasoning.
 Include this graph if you want term labels.
 - `http://reasoner.renci.org/redundant` — The complete inference closure for all subclass and existential relations.
 This includes all transitive, reflexive subclass relations.
 Within this graph, all predicates with the exception of `rdfs:subClassOf` imply an OWL existential relationship.
-For example, within this graph, the triple:
+For example, the triple:
    - `CL:0000080 BFO:0000050 UBERON:0000179` ([circulating cell](http://purl.obolibrary.org/obo/CL_0000080) • [part of](http://purl.obolibrary.org/obo/BFO_0000050) • [haemolymphatic fluid](http://purl.obolibrary.org/obo/UBERON_0000179))

    is shorthand for the OWL axiom